Logo Uninet Diagnostic Imaging Forum

 Nódulo pulmonar periférico.

-Dr. Túlio Geraldo Souza e Souza and Dr. Celso Rubens Vieira e Silva
+Dr. Túlio Geraldo Souza e Souza y Dr. Celso Rubens Vieira e Silva

 Laboratório de Patologia